 Qualified seniors who have taken both introductory and advanced creative writing workshops may, with faculty approval, pursue an individual study in creative writing (ENGL 493); this course is not available to students who have not taken both workshops.

-Students who are unable to take the advanced creative writing workshops may petition the English Department to count two introductory workshops in a single genre as fulfillment of the two-workshop requirement for the emphasis, as long as these workshops have been taken with different instructors.
+Students who are unable to take the advanced creative writing workshops may petition the English Department to count creative writing courses in other departments such as playwriting, screenwriting, translation, graphic novel or creative writing course taken abroad.
 ENGL 205 may count as a prerequisite for 300-level creative writing courses.
 Introductory courses in fiction and creative nonfiction (ENGL 200 and ENGL 202) may serve as prerequisites for advanced courses in both genres (ENGL 300 and ENGL 302).
-Student pursuing the creative writing emphasis must take at least one of their two primary workshops (200- and 300- level) at Kenyon.
+Student pursuing the creative writing emphasis must take at least two of their three primary workshops (200- and 300- level) at Kenyon.

 ENGL 200, 201, and 202 (Creative Writing)